Balancingrock/classic-jekyll-theme/README.md

 - Allow banner & menu area to be placed at the top of the main column only.
 - Added controls for setting the top and bottom free room of the column dividers.

+Release 1.8.1

+- Bugfix: sites not hosted at the domain root would have the wrong 'home' link.

 ## Upgrade information